josidbobo/Dcl-edit-project/README.md

 ### DCL EDIT
-This project creates a custom component that can be used to depict windiness in very cold or windy conditions, it can be useful for natural entites like trees and other entities.
+Custom component that can be used to depict windiness in very cold or windy conditions, it can be useful for natural entites like trees and other entities.
 The scene illustrated is a beach.

 ## Video
 [video how it works](https://drive.google.com/drive/folders/1uuuH0xvDfTo20jxdtDEzdKtBToAXsM5X)